jay23606/minimal-htmx/README.md

 [Demo using min-htmx.js](https://raw.githack.com/jay23606/minimal-htmx/master/mhtmx.html)

-In this version I am not adding any custom attributes and by default form elements get replaced by the response of the fetch request and anchor elements replace document.body

-It also includes handling the back button correctly using History API

-I am also attaching form submit and anchor click events to document.body so that things like htmx.process(el) are not as needed

-I also realized that I needed to apply the script nodes separately from other node types and trigger a load in some cases for things to work correctly for the demo
+In this version, default behavior is maintained as form elements are automatically replaced by fetch responses, and anchor elements replace the document.body.
+The script includes proper handling of the back button through the History API.
+Events for form submission and anchor clicks are attached to document.body, reducing reliance on actions like htmx.process(element).
+Additionally, script nodes are applied separately from other node types and in some cases the DOMContentLoaded event is triggered in order for the demo to function as one would expect.

 ## Documentation (mhtmx.js)